BenjaminWendtner/Jhana/README.md

 ### Installation
 Installation is simple.
 Just extract the framework folder into your webdirectory.
 Then you can open */config/config.php* and setup your database connection.

 Each table in your database should have an "id" autoincrement column.
 Jhana uses this for Object Realational Mapping.
+If a field references to another table, the field should be named with "[Referenced Modelname]_id".
+For example if a user can have multiple tasks then the "tasks" table would have a column named "user_id".

 ### Creating Models
 Each Model represents a table in your database.
 All columns are mapped automatically.
 A simple Model could look like this.